-- A1. the different ways in which the human past can be approached and constructed by scholars of the ancient world; - A2. the different ways in which images and interpretations of the human past are produced and consumed within our own and other societies; - A3. the relationship between historical sources, evidence, argument and interpretation; - A4. patterns of diversity in selected areas of Ancient History; - A5. a number of chronological periods and geographical areas of the ancient world; - A6. research design, evaluation and application.
+- A1. the different ways in which the human past can be approached and constructed by scholars of the ancient world: - A2. the different ways in which images and interpretations of the human past are produced and consumed within our own and other societies; - A3. the relationship between historical sources, evidence, argument and interpretation; - A4. patterns of diversity in selected areas of Ancient History; - A5. a number of chronological periods and geographical areas of the ancient world; - A6. research design, evaluation and application.

-Teaching and Learning Methods

-• Group activities - most notably the second-part group project - will allow you to develop and

-[•] Lectures, and lecture elements, will be used in the first and second part where required to provide you with a broad orientation to periods, debates and themes;

-[•] Tutor-led seminars will be used through the programme to facilitate in-depth discussion of key developments, themes and debates;

-[•] Student-led seminars will feature progressively in the programme, and particularly in your final part, as students develop greater knowledge and authority and the mutual confidence that allows you to learn from one another;

-share knowledge and understanding with your peers outside a seminar room setting;

-• Study visits and field-trips take place on many modules throughout the programme, in order to deepen your understanding of the past and its representation through engagements with landscapes, buildings, exhibits and other material forms of evidence;

-• Office hours and individual tutorials offer you the opportunity to develop your knowledge and understanding of the ancient world through one-to-one discussions with module tutors;

-• Independent study is embedded in all stages of the programme, culminating in the final-part dissertation, encouraging you to develop your own specialized expertise in particular events, debates and themes.
+- Lectures, and lecture elements, will be used in the first and second part where required to provide you with a broad orientation to periods, debates and themes; - Tutor-led seminars will be used through the programme to facilitate in-depth discussion of key developments, themes and debates; - Student-led seminars will feature progressively in the programme, and particularly in your final year, as students develop greater knowledge and authority and the mutual confidence that allows you to learn from one another; - Group activities will allow you to develop and share knowledge and understanding with your peers outside a seminar room setting; - Study visits and field-trips take place on many modules throughout the programme, in order to deepen your understanding of the past and its representation through engagements with landscapes, buildings, exhibits and other material forms of evidence; - Office hours and individual tutorials offer you the opportunity to develop your knowledge and understanding of the ancient world through one-to-one discussions with module tutors; - · Independent study is embedded in all stages of the programme, culminating in the final-year dissertation, encouraging you to develop your own specialized expertise in particular events, debates and themes.

-Assessment Methods

-• Short commentary exercises are used in first-part modules to assess and provide early feedback on your comprehension of primary sources and/or key conceptual terms;

-• Individual essays are used throughout the programme to assess your knowledge and understanding of key events, approaches, themes and debates;

-• On the second-part Group Project you will also be assessed on presentation and public communication skills, and on jointly authored essays;

-• A documentary commentary ('gobbet') section of the exam for Ancient History second-part 15 credit options assesses your ability to evaluate primary sources and helps prepare you for the longer gobbet exam at Part 3;

-• A documentary commentary ('gobbet') exam in the Ancient History third-part 'special subject' assesses your comprehension of historical context, particularly the circumstances in which such documents were produced and read or consumed;

-• The final-part Ancient History dissertation assesses your attainment of an authoritative grasp of a research topic, including an understanding of the relevant historiographical and theoretical literature, historical context, key developments and chronology;

-• Unseen examinations are used throughout the three parts of your programme to test your understanding of key historical questions and debates and your grasp of the evidence required to resolve them.
+- Short commentaries of up to 1,000 words are used in first-part modules to assess and provide early feedback on your comprehension of primary sources and/or key conceptual terms; - Individual essays are used throughout the programme to assess your knowledge and understanding of key events, approaches, themes and debates; - A documentary commentary ('gobbet') section of the exam for the second-part 15 credit options assesses your ability to evaluate primary sources and helps prepare you for the longer gobbet exams which you can optionally take at Part 3; - The final-year dissertation assesses your attainment of an authoritative grasp of a research topic, including an understanding of the relevant historiographical and theoretical literature, historical context, key developments and chronology; - Unseen examinations are used throughout the three parts of your programme to test your understanding of key historical questions and debates and your grasp of the evidence required to resolve them.